henrychris/blog/src/posts/the_mom_test.md

 _Rule of thumb: There’s more reliable information in a “meh” than a “Wow!”
 You can’t build a business on a lukewarm response._

-**Look Before You Zoom**
+### Look Before You Zoom

 Like mentioned in one of the earlier chapters, a person isn't a customer if they haven't tried solving a problem they claim to have.

 If you aren't sure whether the problem you're solving is a must-solve, it helps to be more generic when starting a conversation, so you can figure out if the person you're talking to has problems you are looking to solve.
 If they do have the problem, you can zoom in and figure out if they are willing to put their money where their mouth is.

 If you are sure the problem you're solving is a must-solve, you can immediately zoom in on it in a conversation.
-For example, if you're solving marketing for small businesses, you can start wth "So what are your problems with marketing?"
+For example, if you're solving marketing for small businesses, you can start with _"So what are your problems with marketing?"_.

-**How do you know if this problem matters?**
+### How do you know if this problem matters?

 Try these or variations of these: